-If the cooler weather has you craving “comfort foods,” you’re not alone.
-Plus, it’s not your fault—survival is driving your cravings.
-With shorter days, your body tells you to send down more carbohydrates which spark the production of serotonin—the mood-lifting chemical in your brain.
+Cooler weather often leads to cravings for “comfort foods.”
+Why?
+It's all about our survival instinct.
+With shorter days, your body tells you to eat more carbohydrates which spark the production of serotonin—the mood-lifting chemical in your brain.
 Plus, colder temperatures up your body’s need to store fat.

 1. Craving mashed potatoes?
 Try mashed cauliflower—a cruciferous vegetable that’s rich in vitamins and antioxidants, and low in calories.
 Just steam cauliflower florets until soft, then mash as you would potatoes.
 Mix in some nonfat milk (or soy milk), salt and pepper to taste, and a sprinkle of garlic powder.